Tight race to close MeToo-influenced Venice film fest - RFI

 - Golden Lion race -

-The Golden Lion for best film will be chosen from 21 entries by a jury led by "Parasite" director Bong Joon-Ho and presented at a Saturday night closing ceremony.
+The Golden Lion for best film will be chosen by a jury led by "Parasite" director Bong Joon-Ho and presented at the Saturday night closing ceremony.

 Success at Venice has become a key launchpad for Academy Award campaigns in recent years.